nrdave/dotfiles/README.md

 Currently my preferred terminal emulator, mainly just for the windows and tabs.
 It's fast, I don't really care if it's faster than Alacritty.
-That said, I also have an Alacritty config (that I need to upload) because kitty isn't available for Windows (when I do need to use Windows 10 for some godforsaken reason, I want a terminal better than the one Git Bash ships)
+That said, I also have an Alacritty config because kitty isn't available for Windows (when I do need to use Windows 10 for some godforsaken reason, I want a terminal better than the one Git Bash ships)

 My config:
 - sets up my preferred color theme (some weird mix of the kitty Alabaster Dark